dolmades/dolmades-cli/README.md

 ## Deinstallation

  This is easy:
- * delete the icon on your desktop
+ * delete the shortcut on your desktop
  * delete the dolmade: `./udocker --repo=$HOME/.dolmades/repo rm Broken_Sword_3:_The_Sleeping_Dragon`